SeanAbstract/gatsby-starter-netlify-cms/src/pages/faq/index.md

           With deposits equivalent to 3000 US dollars or more, the financing facilities are activated.
         question: How to enter securities financing transactions?
       - answer: "Not all the US stocks are available for securities financing sale.
-In Snowball Securities, a “Financing for short sell” indicator is installed for those stocks which are available for securities financing sale.
+In Snowball X, a “Financing for short sell” indicator is installed for those stocks which are available for securities financing sale.
 It is shown in the stock page on the data bar.\_If there is no such indicator for one stock, that stock is not available for securities financing sale."
         question: >-
           How to check if one stock is available for securities financing purchase?